southglory/Sensory_extended_metaworld/README.md

 There exists a need to make a metaworld benchmark extension which gets sensor data, not a absolute pose metric.
 Therefore, we suggest to use 6-dof pose estimation model like "[latentfusion](https://keunhong.com/publications/latentfusion/)" on pose estimation process.

 We added RGB, and depth image pipeline into metaworld benchmark.
 Since we are fixing bugs and problems at latentfusion modifying codes, as a temporary method, we suggest a CNN model based reinforcement learning using RGB, and depth images which come from metaworld task virtual multi-view cameras.

+As an ideal solution, we suggest attaching a pose estimation model into meta-world benchmark which now only supports absolutely known pose metric inputs.

+After entire development, many present meta-learning methods testing on meta-world benchmark could be applied at actual real world reinforcement learning problems.

 ![image](https://user-images.githubusercontent.com/51065570/172418425-a32c2197-6650-4e6f-9c5e-d563b0f9d3ee.png)